babyboomer53/Lesson-5/README.md

 I still think that generics are biting me in the butt.
 I need to get a better understanding of that.
 Sometimes I get lucky and guess right.

-Each time I do one of these, I'm making better use of the TestNG framework.
+Each time I do one of these I'm making better use of the TestNG framework.
 I can't say the same about the IDEA debugger.
 I'm still learning how to use it.
 In terms of helping me find a bug, it succeeds only about forty percent of the time.
 I suspect I'll get better at using it.